Yang Overheard on Iowa Caucus: 'The Whole Thing Was So Weird'

 MANCHESTER, New Hampshire — Democrat candidate Andrew Yang was overheard Friday calling the results of the Iowa Caucus “weird,” after the Iowa Democrat Party failed to announce a winner for days due to technology and other errors.

 “That whole thing was so weird to me,” he said after the eighth Democrat debate.
 “It’s like — an app failure, that’s not ideal, but alright.
-You can imagine it.”
+You can imagine it,” he added, seeming to suggest more was at play.

 Yang was talking to another person, possibly a staffer on his campaign, whose response was partially inaudible.

-Yang joked, “Maybe everyone will see what happened in Iowa, and be like, ‘Our jobs are safe.'”
+Yang then joked, “Maybe everyone will see what happened in Iowa, and be like, ‘Our jobs are safe.'”
 It is not exactly clear what he meant, but he frequently warned about automation replacing workers.

 After the February 4 caucus failed to yield results that evening, Yang first tweeted, “It might be helpful to have a President and government that understand technology so this sort of thing doesn’t happen.”